lisa-bird/project-milestone-2/README.md

 * It is often quicker to use.
 Hundreds of tests can be run against a project in a short amount of time.
 * These tests are used for repetitive tasks.
 * Tests can be written for very specific cases.
-* Tests should improve quality
+* Tests should improve quality.
 * Automated tests help you understand the code.
 ### Manual testing:
 * Testing is performed manually by humans.